wagtail/gsoc/project-ideas.md

 #### Implementation

-We’re wondering if we should consider greater theme-ability as part of this – delivering not just a dark theme but also potentially support for lots of different themes ("dark high contrast", "light high c0ontrast").
+We’re wondering if we should consider greater theme-ability as part of this – delivering not just a dark theme but also potentially support for lots of different themes ("dark high contrast", "light high contrast").
 Aside from this decision, we can already:

 1. Research how leading CMS projects are doing this.
 2. Produce a report on the climate impact of Wagtail sites at this point in time.